Was I really saved?

 Maybe your experience was totally different from any of these.
 The bottom line: If at any time you have asked Jesus into your heart, repented of your sin, and accepted His gift of forgiveness, you are saved.

 What about my doubts?

-The Bible tells us that salvation comes through faith, there is absolutely nothing we can do to earn it (Romans 3:21-27).
+The Bible tells us that salvation comes through faith.
+There is absolutely nothing we can do to earn it (Romans 3:21-27).
 If there is nothing we can do to earn salvation, there is nothing we can do to lose salvation.
-Jesus’ sacrifice on the cross is the only thing that saves us, and that secures us with God forever.
+Jesus’ sacrifice on the cross saves us and the Holy Spirit secures us with God forever (Ephesians 4:30).

 Verses to remember when you’re struggling to connect with God

 - James 4:7-8- He will supply you each day with what is needed if you are following Him.

 - Philippians 1:6 - He talks to us through the Bible.

 - 2 Timothy 3:16-17 - We talk to Him through prayer.